As a teenager in the early 60s, I hung out in Greenwich Village at coffee houses playing chess & listening to Bach late into the early morning.

 I rode my dilapidated bicycle up to Harlem and back downtown to sleep on the steps bordering the fountain in Washington Square Park.

-I think I was 16 when I was given a Nikon F and discovered that I could touch the outside world by making art.
+I was 16 when I was given a Nikon F and discovered I could touch the outside world by making art.

 I smoked and drank myself to the edge of death.